 Due to the vast number of pre-workout supplements available, dosages vary from product to product.
 The quantity of specific ingredients will determine how much should be taken.

-It is crucial that the recommended doses found on the product are adhered too.
+It is crucial that the recommended doses found on the product adhere to.
 Exceeding the recommended doses may increase side effects and adversely impact performance.

-It is important that a doctor is consulted before taking any pre-workouts.
-There are a number of highly stimulating compounds within pre-workout which may not be suitable for all.
+A doctor must be consulted before taking any pre-workouts.
+Many highly stimulating compounds within pre-workout may not be suitable for all.